gradualgames/lynnslegacy/README.md

 The project is in its very early stages.
 It can currently:

-- Simulate a 320x200 graphics mode with 256 palettized colors
+- Simulate a 320x200 graphics mode with a 256 color palette.
 - Load palette, sprites, maps and music of the game
 - Partially load enemy xml
 - One map is loaded and all gcopter enemies and healthguy can move around.